-Trade Policy and Programs (EB/TPP): Furthers U.S. trade policy objectives and advances export opportunities for U.S. businesses through trade initiatives including free trade agreements and the World Trade Organization (WTO).
-Houses offices for trade, intellectual property, and agriculture.
+- Trade Policy and Programs (EB/TPP): Furthers U.S. trade policy and advances export opportunities for U.S. businesses including through trade agreements and the World Trade Organization (WTO).
+Houses offices for trade and agriculture.

-Economic Policy Analysis & Public Diplomacy (EB/EPPD): Manages cross-cutting issues including strategic planning, economic analysis and public diplomacy.
-Promotes corporate social responsibility; leads the U.S. relationship with the Organization for Economic Cooperation and Development (OECD); and manages the Advisory Committee on International Economic Policy (ACIEP).
+- Economic Policy Analysis & Public Diplomacy (EB/EPPD): Conducts strategic planning, analysis, and public affairs.
+Promotes responsible business conduct.
+Leads U.S. relationship with the Organization for Economic Cooperation and Development (OECD).
+Manages the Advisory Committee on International Economic Policy (ACIEP).

 - Award for Corporate Excellence